 St. Augustine’s Fountain of Youth Archeological Park

-Consider beginning your adventure at the Fountain of Youth.
+Especially consider beginning your adventure at the Fountain of Youth.
 While the name refers to a place of legend, the park itself yields a glimpse into authentic St. Augustine.
 Not far from Old Town, The Fountain of Youth Archaeological Park is tucked away in a quiet neighborhood.
 With a shady “old Florida” arched entrance, this 15-acre waterfront property may be the original location where Ponce de Leon landed in 1513 and eventually became the site of St. Augustine’s first settlement.
 In 1565, Pedro Menendez de Aviles was charged with creating the first Spanish settlement in Florida.
-Archeologists are currently excavating the property to discover more about this first colony.
-The property includes the original “spring” or mythical “fountain of youth”, and a mix of reconstructed settings that bring St. Augustine’s history to life.
+Archeologists are currently excavating the property to discover even more about this first colony.
+The property includes the original “spring” or mythical “fountain of youth”, and also a mix of reconstructed settings that bring St. Augustine’s history to life.

 Fountain of Youth costumed re-enactors